Qingming Festival: Observance

 Qingming Festival is when Chinese people traditionally visit ancestral tombs to sweep them.
 This tradition has been legislated by the Emperors who built majestic imperial tombstones for every dynasty.
 For thousands of years, the Chinese imperials, nobility, peasantry, and merchants alike have gathered together to remember the lives of the departed, to visit their tombstones to perform Confucian filial piety by tombsweeping, to visit burial grounds, graveyards or in modern urban cities, the city columbaria, to perform groundskeeping and maintenance and to commit to pray for their ancestors in the uniquely Chinese concept of the afterlife and to offer remembrances of their ancestors to living blood relatives, their kith and kin.
 In some places, people believe that sweeping the tomb is only allowed during this festival, as they believe the dead will get disturbed if the sweeping is done on other days.

 The young and old alike kneel to offer prayers before tombstones of the ancestors, offer the burning of joss in both the forms of incense sticks (joss-sticks) and silver-leafed paper (joss paper), sweep the tombs and offer food in memory of the ancestors.
 Depending on the religion of the observers, some pray to a higher deity to honor their ancestors, while others may pray directly to the ancestral spirits.

+Honoring one's ancestors is deeply rooted in Chinese culture, as the "idea of filial piety and paying your respects has been an important part of China's Confucian society since ancient times."
+This practice reflects the strong connection the Chinese people have with their ancestors because they believe that the ancestors "gave us a physical body, and more importantly, a soul."
+The people of China also believe that "Such a tradition allows good values to be passed down to future generations."

 People who live far away and can't travel to their ancestors' tombs may make a sacrifice from a distance.

 These rites have a long tradition in Asia, especially among the imperial who legislated these rituals into a national religion.
 They have been preserved especially by the peasantry and are most popular with farmers today, who believe that continued observances will ensure fruitful harvests ahead by appeasing the spirits in the other world.